Bengali Muslims: Mughal period

+According to historian Richard M. Eaton, Islam became the religion of the plough in the Bengal delta.
+Islam's emergence in the region was intimately tied with agriculture.
+The delta was the most fertile region in the empire.
+Mughal development projects cleared forests and established thousands of Sufi-led villages, which became industrious farming and crafting communities.

 This made East Bengal a thriving melting pot with strong trade and cultural networks.
 It was the most prosperous part of the subcontinent.
 East Bengal became the center of the Muslim population in the eastern subcontinent and corresponds to modern-day Bangladesh.